ufopcsilab/projects/projects_ms.md

 ## Multiobjective optimization <a name="moo"></a>

-1) **Surrogate-based Multi-objetive Optimization for Deep Neural Networks Compression**
+1) **Surrogate-based Multi-objective Optimization for Deep Neural Networks Compression**
 > Professor: Rodrigo Silva

 > Description: It aims to find a trade-off between multiple objectives, such as accuracy and computational efficiency, when compressing deep neural networks.
 The project will use surrogate models, such as Gaussian processes or decision trees, to efficiently search for optimal solutions that balance these conflicting objectives.

-2) **Multi-objetive Feature Extraction for Tabular Data**
+2) **Multi-objective Feature Extraction for Tabular Data**

 > Professor: Rodrigo Silva

-> Descrition: It aims to develop approaches for multi-objective feature extraction, which will simultaneously optimize multiple objectives such as classification accuracy, feature compactness, and robustness.
+> Description: It aims to develop approaches for multi-objective feature extraction, which will simultaneously optimize multiple objectives such as classification accuracy, feature compactness, and robustness.
 The proposed method may utilize evolutionary algorithms to efficiently explore the search space of feature subsets and identify the Pareto-optimal solutions.

-3) **Multi-objetive Problem: Guiding under uniformity measure in the decision space**
+3) **Multi-objective Problem: Guiding under uniformity measure in the decision space**

 > Professor: Gladston Moreira

 > Student: Open selection process

-> Descrition: It aims to develop approaches for multi-objective optimization that integrates a guiding criterion to promote the uniformity of solutions in the decision variable space into the search procedure.
+> Description: It aims to develop approaches for multi-objective optimization that integrate a guiding criterion to promote the uniformity of solutions in the decision variable space into the search procedure.
 A good representation of solutions in the decision space is also important from the point of view of the decision-making process.
 See this [paper](https://ieeexplore.ieee.org/document/9037034).

 ## Machine Learning / Deep Learning <a name="machine-learning"></a>